linear-protocol/linear-subgraph/docs/tutorial.md

 We have at least two ways to query data:

-1. using the playground of your subgraph;
+1. using the playground of your subgraph
 2. using the GraphQL client in your code

 ### Query with Playground

-After deploying your subgraph and the sync is done, you'll be able to query with the playground. (e.g. LiNEAR's testnet subgraph: https://thegraph.com/hosted-service/subgraph/linear-protocol/linear-testnet)
+After deploying your subgraph and the sync is done, you'll be able to query with the playground.

 ![](https://i.imgur.com/DwT6lIf.png)